asaskiap/Ballet_Company_App/client/README.md

 - comments for announcements ✅
 - add pointe shoe model name to user model, user preferences and preload in order form✅
 - finish adding pointe shoe makers ✅
+- set env variable for adminpin & redeploy✅

 # TO DO

-- set env variable for adminpin & redeploy
 - password change ✅ and/ or reset function
 - pagination for announcements